-Overwatch Mercy is often regarded as one of the easiest heroes to play in the game, but that’s not the case at all.
-Despite her many reworks over the years, Mercy is still a very powerful healer who has the potential to turn the tide of a seemingly lost match at a moment’s notice - if you know how to use her kit properly.
-When it comes to proper Mercy play in Overwatch, you need to focus on having excellent positioning and being able to play it safe.
+These Overwatch Mercy tips will help you make the most of a very powerful healer who has the potential to turn the tide of a seemingly lost match at a moment’s notice.
+If you know how to use her kit properly.
+When it comes to proper Mercy play in Overwatch, you need to focus on having excellent positioning and be able to prioritize survivability above all else.

 Overwatch Mercy abilities and ultimate

 Mercy has two passive abilities: Regeneration and Angelic Descent.
-Regeneration allows you to regenerate health while you’re not taking damage, so it’s advisable to use the environment to your advantage wherever possible.
-Hiding behind barriers could see your health go from 10% to 100% in a matter of seconds.
+Regeneration allows you to regenerate health while you’re not taking damage, so it’s advisable to manipulate the environment in your favor wherever possible.
+Simply hiding behind a friendly barrier could see your health go from 10% to 100% in a matter of seconds.

 Perhaps Mercy’s most iconic ability is Resurrect, which allows her to bring a fallen ally back from the dead.
-This is a high-risk, high-return maneuver that often results in Mercy’s demise, so it’s best to couple it with some sort of protective measure.
-Perhaps a Zenyatta with Transcendence can cover you as you attempt a risky Rez, or perhaps Winston can drop his Bubble Shield around your teammate, allowing you to Guardian Angel in and Resurrect them beneath the protective dome.
+This manoeuvre is a high-risk, high-return gamble that often results in Mercy’s demise, so it’s best to couple it with some sort of protective measure.
+Perhaps a Zenyatta with Transcendence can cover you as you attempt a risky Rez, or maybe Winston can drop his Bubble Shield around your teammate, allowing you to Guardian Angel in and safely pull off the resurrection beneath the protective dome shield.
 Just remember that Resurrect has a 30-second cooldown, so it’s best to use it sparingly, lest it be unavailable when you need it most.
 If you're going to win the team fight either way, there's usually no reason to waste your trump card.

 Mercy’s Ultimate Ability is Valkyrie.
 Even after several nerfs over the last two years, Valkyrie is a massively powerful ability that has the potential to shift an entire fight in your team’s favor.
 Valkyrie chain-heals your entire team, and can also increase their overall damage output.
-It also allows Mercy to benefit from omni-directional flight and consistent regeneration that isn’t interrupted by incoming damage, affording her a massive amount of sustainability and drastically enhancing her healing capabilities.
+It also allows Mercy to benefit from omni-directional flight and consistent regeneration that isn’t interrupted by incoming damage, affording her a massive amount of both sustainability and mobility while drastically enhancing her healing capabilities.
 Make sure your team gets aggressive when you're using Valkyrie, as the goal is to make the enemy team realize that their only sound course of action is to retreat.

 Overwatch Mercy tips and tricks

 Use your staff, not your blaster: Mercy’s Caduceus Staff is far more powerful than her Blaster.
-It’s often that Mercy players draw their pistols in an attempt to get some kills, especially after using Valkyrie, but Battle Mercy simply isn’t as effective as regular old Healing Mercy.
-If your team are nicely topped off and aren’t taking much damage, you’re far better off damage-boosting a teammate than dealing out damage yourself.
-Your blaster should always be a last resort, designed to get you out of a precarious situation should you find yourself in one.
-It’s fine to finish off a low-health enemy while you’re in Valkyrie, but that doesn’t mean you should eschew your signature staff for a guns blazing playstyle that will inevitably result in your teammates dying.
+It’s often that Mercy players draw their pistols in an attempt to rack up some eliminations, especially after using Valkyrie, but Battle Mercy simply isn’t as effective as regular old Healing Mercy.
+If your team are nicely topped off and aren’t taking much damage, you’re far better off damage-boosting a DPS teammate than dishing out damage yourself.
+Your blaster should always be a last resort, designed to get you out of a precarious situation should you mess up your positioning.
+It’s fine to finish off a low-health enemy while you’re in Valkyrie - sometimes - but that doesn’t mean you should eschew your signature staff for a guns blazing playstyle that will inevitably result in your teammates dying.

 Know who Mercy’s counters are: Due to her low damage potential, almost every hero in Overwatch should, theoretically, beat Mercy in a one-on-one.
 However, Mercy is particularly vulnerable to dive tanks like Winston and D.Va, as well as dive DPS like Genji and Tracer.
 Flankers also make easy work of an unaware Mercy, especially Sombra, who can render Guardian Angel useless with Hack, and close-quarters damage-dealers like Reaper are untouchable against her.
 In order to deal with your massive pool of counters effectively, you’ll need to position yourself with your tanks and always have a Guardian Angel target in your line-of-sight to escape to.
 Remember that you can heal your teammates through one-on-one encounters, which affords them a massive advantage against a non-pocketed flanker.
 It's far more beneficial to keep your tank topped up on health than to whip out your Blaster and add to their already reasonable damage output.

-Best strategies for Mercy: The quintessential thing to remember when you’re playing Mercy is to stay with your tanks.
+Best strategies for Mercy: The quintessential thing to remember when playing Mercy is to stay with your tanks.
 Ideally, you’ll have at least one main tank and one off-tank.
 It’s your job to make sure that the main tank doesn’t fall, and it’s your off-tank’s job to watch your back.
 As a result, if you’re playing as part of a communicative team, enemies shouldn’t get anywhere near you, and if they do, Roadhog should be able to make easy work of them before you even know they're there.

-Heroes with the best synergy with Mercy: The infamous Pharah/Mercy combo instantly springs to mind here, although this strategy isn’t quite as prominent as it once was.
+Heroes with the best synergy with Mercy: The infamous Pharah/Mercy combo instantly springs to mind here, although this strategy isn’t as prominent as it once was.
 Because of significant reworks to Pharah’s damage calculation, she has to play closer to the ground now, which leaves Mercy in a dangerously vulnerable position.
 As a result, it’s often that you see Mercy damage-boosting heroes like Soldier: 76 and Bastion from behind a shield, who can lay down incredible amounts of damage even without her buffs.
 Mercy’s current playstyle is far more aligned with stationary DPS than aerial DPS, which places her in a more secure and sustainable position and caters better to her kit as a whole.